By the way, an acknowledgement that you on the phones have been holding for a while, and I. I get it.

 That's actually the words they use to describe an activist president.

-Yes, we need an energetic executive, managing a large government.
+Yes, we need an energetic executive managing a large government.

 The American people have clearly stated they want in a responsible and efficient way.

-Translation, we believe in big government now because we're in charge of it, we benefit from it, so shut up about small government.
+Translation, we believe in big government now because we're in charge of it.

-So when this subject comes up, any time, you can't let them get away with just talking about the EPA only being an eight billion dollar agency, and you want some poof from the Daily Signal.
+So when this subject comes up, anytime, you can't let them get away with just talking about the EPA only being an $8 billion agency.

 As Michigan voters head to polls today, they should ask candidates whether they will leave in place costly regulations that have added thousands of dollars to the price of new cars and depressed sales for Michigan's auto industry.